-When opportunities become available, the Grants Management Division Manger may negotiate and purchase substandard housing and vacant properties primarily in the CD Target Area.
+When opportunities become available, the Grants Management Division Manager may negotiate and purchase substandard housing and vacant properties primarily in the CD Target Area.
 Properties outside of the Target Area may be considered on a case-by-case basis and funding availability.
-These properties shall then be cleared and maintained in the City's land portfolio until donation or sale to a local non-profit housing developer or CHDO for new construction of affordable housing.
+These properties shall then be cleared and maintained in the City's land portfolio until, if the desired national objective is for low and moderate income housing, donation or sale to a local non-profit housing developer or CHDO for new construction of affordable housing.
 Households, which earn less than 80 percent of the area median family income as determined by guidelines, may purchase these homes.
+If the applicable national objective is the reduction of slums and blight, then projects may be completed as soon as the blighting factor has been eliminated.